Muhammad-Saad-2/Containerization-with-Docker/docker/docker_db/README.md

-# Containerizing a basic FastAPI Student bio data Management Application integrated PostgreSQL
+# Containerizing a basic FastAPI Student bio data Management Application integrated with PostgreSQL
 This project is an instance of how to integrate an API with Postgres and containerize it inside the Docker

 ## Technologies Used